syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically insert blank cells to the left of the selected range and shift the selected cells to right by following,

 * Click Insert in the context menu and select "Shift Cells Right" option in Insert dialog.
-* Click Insert Cells in OTHERS tab in ribbon and select "Shift Cells Right" option in Insert dialog.
+* Select Insert Cells option in Insert button in Ribbon OTHERS tab and select "Shift Cells Right" option in Insert dialog.

 You can also perform insert shift right using [`insertShiftRight`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertshiftright "insertShiftRight") method.